Lyalpha/spalipy/README.md

 `template` image using their respective detection catalogues.

-Matching quads of stars between the two catalogues are used to match detecions between the images.
+Matching quads of stars between the two catalogues are used to match detections between the images.
 An affine transformation is used to best match these coordinates using rotation, scale and translation only.

 The remaining residuals between the matched detection coordinates